Having looked at Sanders by assessing his background, let’s look at what he proposes as his catch-all solution- Socialism.

 Just 200 years ago, 85% of humanity lived in extreme poverty (less than $1 a day).
 Now, it is only 16%.

 In modern times, South Korea’s GDP has grown 260 fold since 1960.

-Of the two nations the South is a free market oriented economy and the North is based on Marxist socialism.
+Of the two nations, the South is a free-market-oriented economy and the North is based on Marxist socialism.
 Which one would you rather live in?

 Before the West stepped in, Mao had starved more than 35 million of his own people to death under the failed socialist agricultural ideas of the 5 year planned economy Great Leap forward beginning in 1958.

 As noted in the Chinese Constitution:

 Article 1 The People’s Republic of China is a socialist state under the people’s democratic dictatorship led by the working class and based on the alliance of workers and peasants.

 The socialist system is the basic system of the People’s Republic of China.
 Disruption of the socialist system by any organization or individual is prohibited.